5 minute read

 When working with the GFX system, lens choice couldn’t be more important, so here’s our guide to getting it right

-When creating with the GFX system, the resolution of the images is so high that it’s extremely important to consider even the tiniest detail.
+When creating with the GFX System, the resolution of the images is so high that it’s extremely important to consider even the tiniest detail.
 That’s why FUJIFILM GF lenses offer ultimate image quality to photographers from all photographic styles.

 Later, we’ll give you our GF lens suggestions for a number of popular genres, but first, let’s find out a little more about the science behind the system.